jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 ### 2.3.
 Write and Register Custom Torch Operators

+In order to register a custom torch operator, what you need to do basically is to write a **function** that usually takes several `torch::Tensor` as input and returns a `torch::Tensor` as output, and then register this function to torch.

+For example, I implemented `pmpp::ops::cpu::launchVecAdd` in [this cpp file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/op.cpp) and `pmpp::ops::cuda::launchVecAdd` in [this cu file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/op.cu) and provide the corresponding torch implentations `pmpp::ops::cpu::vectorAddImpl` and `pmpp::ops::cuda::vectorAddImpl` in [this file](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/vecAdd/torch_impl.cpp).

+> 🤔 I didn't add any of those function declarations in hpp files under "./include", because I don't think they should be exposed to the users of the library.
+For the testing part, I will get and test the functions using `torch::Dispatcher` which aligns with the operaters invoked in python.

+To register these implementations as an operater into pytorch, see [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/torch_bind.cpp#L10), [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/torch_bind.cpp#L19), and [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/ops/torch_bind.cpp#L25), where I:

+1. Define a python function `vector_add` with signature: `vector_add(Tensor a, Tensor b) -> Tensor`.
+2. Register the CPU implementation of the function.
+3. Register the CUDA implementation of the function.

+Now `vector_add` is a custom torch operator which can be called in both C++ and Python.
+All you need to do is to build these codes into a shared library like what I did [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/CMakeLists.txt#L8) in cmake and wait for users to call it.

 ### 2.4.
 Test the Custom Torch Operators in C++

+As long as a custom torch operator is registered, normally one or multiple shared libraries will be generated.
+For C++ users, you should link against libtorch and those shared libraries so that those registered operators can be called.
+Since I linked libtorch as `PUBLIC` in [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/lib/CMakeLists.txt#L18), the test target will link against libtorch automatically as long as it links against the shared libraries, see [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/test/CMakeLists.txt#L12).

+You may be confused about why `-Wl,--no-as-needed` is added before `${PROJECT_NAMESPACE}pmpp-torch-ops`.
+This is because the shared libraries are not directly used in the test target (an opearter is register in the library but not called directly in the executable), and the linker will not link against them by default.
+This flag will force the linker to link against the shared libraries even if they are not directly used.

+The registered operators can be dispatched in a not-so-intuitional way 🤣 based on the official documentation, see [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/csrc/test/test_ops/vecAdd.cpp#L18-L21), but I think it is reasonable and can be understood with little mental burden.

+Now the only thing is to test the operators in C++ using gtest, but this is not the focus of this blog.
+So let's move on to the next part.

 ## 3. Create and Package a Python Project